9 Easy and Effective Low Impact Workouts for Beginners

 Common Misconceptions of Low Impact Workouts

-Don’t think of low impact workouts as the exercises of senior citizens or people who are out of shape.
+Don’t think of low-impact workouts as the exercises of senior citizens or people who are out of shape.
 That’s just simply not the case.
 And by the way, many seniors at my gym have incredible strength and endurance!
-As you’ll see, many of the activities listed below can be very strenuous and will improve your cardio fitness and stamina, as well as overall strength.
+As you’ll see, many of the activities listed below can be very strenuous and will improve your cardio fitness, stamina, and overall strength.

 1. Walking

 Walking is a wonderful way to exercise!
-It is very popular because it is free to do and can be done anywhere.
-According to Healthline.com, walking at least 30 minutes a day, five days a week can reduce your risk for coronary heart disease by about 19 percent.
+It is very popular because it is free and can be done anywhere.
+Walking at least 30 minutes a day, five days a week, can reduce your risk for coronary heart disease by about 19 percent.

-For a more intense workout while walking, try increasing your speed, varying the terrain, or upping your distance goal.
+Try increasing your speed, varying the terrain, or upping your distance goal for a more intense workout while walking.

 Low impact workouts for beginners-walking-woman in nature